 How to Set Up Your First Facebook CBO Campaign

 The first thing you’ll do when setting up a new campaign is choose your objective.
 In the example below, we’ve chosen the Conversions objective.
-After you select your objective, you’ll have the option to choose CBO before moving on to ad set creation.
+After you select your objective, you’ll have the option to choose Campaign Budget Optimization before moving on to ad set creation.

-Once you flip on CBO to optimize budget across ad sets, you’ll be able to input your daily budget and select your bidding strategy.
+Once you flip Facebook CBO on (to optimize budget across ad sets), you’ll be able to input your daily budget and select your bidding strategy.